EllaBrands/stanDev/Home.md

 - ensure the proposed changes are maintainable:
     - designed properly
     - uses consistent coding style
-    - uess idiomatic C++ conventions (so other people can understand the code)
+    - uses idiomatic C++ conventions (so other people can understand the code)
     - documented
 - keep the `develop` branch in a working state
 - "good enough" for the next person to be able to: